Modern Retail had the pleasure of speaking with James Dickson, CEO of Workshop Coffee.

 Having a USP is vital to stand out in the hospitality industry, making businesses stand out from competitors.
 Creating a clear vision or objective is vital in achieving this.
 James began by explaining how Workshop Coffee began with a vision: “Workshop Coffee came into being in 2011 with the aim of giving people access to the best quality coffee, wherever and whenever they need it most.
 To do this properly, we knew we had to be involved in every facet of coffee production, so we were vertically integrated from the beginning.”

 The supply chain is coming under increasing scrutiny with customers wanting more in-depth information about what they are eating and drinking, as well as where it has come from.
-Experiences are increasingly influenced by storytelling, ethics and sustainability, meaning coffee shops which are able to take this into consideration can wow their customers.
+Experiences are increasingly influenced by storytelling, ethics and sustainability, meaning coffee shops that are able to take this into consideration can wow their customers.
 Workshop Coffee have been doing this for a long time, James explained, “We source green coffee from fourteen of the world’s best coffee producing countries, spending several months of each year at origins, visiting farms and producers and tasting and selecting the best lots.

 “We then roast it ourselves carefully and consistently in our London-based roastery.
 Each batch of coffee we roast undergoes fastidious quality control measures from the moment it arrives into the building until the moment we approve it’s good enough to leave.
 It’s then brewed in our coffee bars, where our team of highly-skilled baristas focus on crafting extraordinary coffee in an approachable, hospitable and warm environment.”